cardano-scaling/CIPs/CIP-0164/README.md

 which complicate the notion of which sets of headers qualify as equivocating.

-With the current Praos system, an SPO is free to issue an arbitrary operational certficate issue numbers (OCIN) every time they issue an RB header, but honest SPOs will only increment their OCIN when they need to.
+With the current Praos system, an SPO is free to issue an arbitrary operational certficate issue number (OCIN) every time they issue an RB header, but honest SPOs will only increment their OCIN when they need to.
 Whether the OCIN carried by some header is valid depends on the chain it extends, because the Praos protocol rules along a single chain only allow an SPO's OCIN to be incremented